rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 ```

 ### Tracking Visibility via state
-Visibility events can be difficult to detect due to the nature of DOM and the countless possibilities there are when it
-comes to hiding and showing content.
+[Visibility Events](/tracking/core-concepts/visibility.md) can be difficult to detect due to the nature of DOM and the countless ways there to hide and show content.

 By default we track when components mount or unmount from the DOM but it's not efficient to check for actual visibility.